Early Childhood Education

 Increasing access to the Child Care Assistance Program is critical to a two-generation approach to supporting children and their parents.
 Under my plan, working parents can avoid having their assistance abruptly taken away when they get better paying jobs or get a raise.
 Working parents who receive child care assistance are more likely to maintain stable employment, earn more money, and reduce their debt.
 When families don’t have access to affordable, high-quality child care, they are more likely to place their children in inferior settings.
 This can contribute to the 30-million-word gap that already exists between higher-income families who can afford high-quality child care and those from lower-income families who cannot.

 Unfortunately, more than 30,000 children lost access to high-quality child care over the last few years because of Bruce Rauner’s assault on working families.
 On July 1, 2015, Rauner made Illinois’ Child Care Assistance Program the least accessible program in the nation when he lowered income eligibility to 50 percent of the federal poverty limit, or no more than $10,045 a year for a family of three.
 This change in policy denied child care assistance to 90 percent of the working families who typically apply for the program.
-Under pressure from the public and the legislature, Rauner increased income eligibility up to 162 of the federal poverty limit and promised to elevate it back up to 185 percent of the federal poverty limit when a full budget has passed – a promise he so far has failed to fulfill.Collapse
+Under pressure from the public and the legislature, Rauner increased income eligibility up to 162 of the federal poverty limit in November 2017 and promised to elevate it back up to 185 percent of the federal poverty limit when a full budget was authorized – a promise Rauner failed to fulfill until October 2017 – 84 days after lawmakers voted to override his veto of the fiscal year 2018 budget.Collapse

 Expand birth-to-three services and create a new ‘Family Engagement Portal’ that will provide every new and expecting parent with comprehensive information about child development.